NguyenTamDan/Bank-Customer-Churn/README.md

 # Bank-Customer-Churn

-This project aims to explore the data about churners of the bank and to segment the customers.
+This project aims to understand and predict customer churn for a bank.
+Specifically, I will initially perform Exploratory Data Analysis (EDA) to identify and visualise the factors contributing to customer churn.

 ### Churn prevention strategies